 Define the amount and method of applying vendor chargebacks when entering into a contract with a vendor, and record this information in the compliance manual.
 Depending on the problem, the correction process should be given some “teeth” to provide escalating steps toward improving quality.

-To implement and conduct a vendor quality control program successfully, you’ll need some dedicated infrastructure: Computer systems, inspection equipment, fixtures, space, staffing, and travel expenses must be allocated to the program.
-In addition, keep in mind that it is impossible to implement a successful program of any kind without complete buy-in and support from top management.
+To implement and conduct a vendor quality control program successfully, you’ll need some dedicated infrastructure: computer systems, inspection equipment, fixtures, space, staffing, and travel expenses must be allocated to the program.
+Keep in mind that it is impossible to implement a successful program of any kind without complete buy-in and support from top management.
 This is required not only to obtain finances to purchase the necessary infrastructure but also for the program to benefit from an ongoing commitment to its objectives.
 Vendor compliance cannot be enforced on a token basis.

 If the expertise you require is not available within your company, you should consider going outside and hiring people familiar with vendor quality control programs.
 Often, you’ll actually save money by hiring outside help.
 There are industry experts available for hire in a huge variety of areas, from product sampling and quality testing to instituting vendor compliance standards and shipping programs.